AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 Note the `target connection ID` from the response.
 This ID will be required in the next step when creating the dataflow to export segments.

-A successful response returns the ID (`id`) of the newly created source connection and an `etag`.
-Note down the source connection ID as you will need it later when creating the dataflow.
+A successful response returns the ID (`id`) of the newly target source connection and an `etag`.
+Note down the target connection ID as you will need it later when creating the dataflow.

 ## Create a dataflow {#create-dataflow}